lifaon74/observables/README.md

 }
 ```

-A Pipe is an helper of type ObservableObserver which self activate/deactivate.
+A Pipe is a helper of type ObservableObserver which self activate/deactivate.

 ##### Construct
 ```ts